mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *success is the good fortune that comes from aspiration, desperation, perspiration and inspiration.*
+> *whatever the difference between brilliant and average brains, we are all creative. and through practice and study we can enhance our skills and talents.*

 </div>
 <!-- quote-end -->